writing-editor/editor/README.md

 ### 💾 Data Management & Portability
 *   **Local-First Storage:** All data is stored securely and reliably in your browser's IndexedDB, making the entire application fully functional offline.
-*   **Google Drive Sync:** Optionally sign in with your Google account to seamlessly and automatically sync all your documents, notes, and settings to a dedicated app folder in your Google Drive.
+*   **Google Drive Sync:** Optionally sign in to seamlessly sync your work for a **single user** across multiple devices.
+All documents, notes, and settings are automatically saved to a dedicated app folder in your Google Drive.
+*   **Built-in Conflict Detection:** The sync engine is designed to protect your data.
+If you edit the same file on two different devices without syncing, the app will detect the conflict.
+Instead of overwriting, it will automatically save your local version as a separate "(conflict)" file. **Your work is never silently deleted.**
+*   > **Best Practices for a Smooth Sync:**
+    > *   **Sync Before You Start:** When you open the app on a device, give it a moment to sync and pull down the latest changes from the cloud.
+    > *   **Work on One Device at a Time:** To avoid creating "(conflict)" files, it's best to finish and sync your work on one device before switching to another.
 *   **Backup & Restore:** Export your entire local database to a single `.json` file for backup, or import a backup file to restore your work on any machine.
 *   **Multiple Export Formats:** Export individual documents to standard academic and professional formats, including **LaTeX (.tex)** and **Microsoft Word (.docx)**.